 Joe was currently a member of the Forest Rotary Club and the club’s Chaplain.
 The Rotary Foundation of Rotary International awarded him the honor of being a Paul Harris Fellow for tangible and significant assistance for promoting understanding and friendly relations among peoples of the world.
 He also was the Bandmaster at his local Salvation Army Church.
 Joe was recognized for his benevolent work with the Honorable Order of Kentucky Colonels by the Commonwealth of Kentucky.

 Joe was a devoted husband, father, grandfather, and friend.
 He is survived by his loving wife, Doris, of 35 years, sons Joe Jr. and daughter-in-law, Elaine, Eric Greene and daughter-in-law, Kathy, and grandson, Angus.
 Joe’s youngest son, Steven, preceded his father in death.
 Joe lived his life by the motto “service above self”.
 He touched the lives of numerous family members and friends throughout his life and ministry.
 Joe was an inspiration to others and will be dearly missed.

 A Celebration of Life memorial for Joe will be held on Saturday November 23 at 11 a.m. at The Salvation Army Church at 2215 Park Avenue, Lynchburg, Virginia.
-A reception in the fellowship hall will follow the service.To send flowers to the family of Joseph Demato, please visit Tribute Store
+A reception in the fellowship hall will follow the service.To send flowers to the family or plant a tree in memory of Joseph Demato, please visit Tribute Store